The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Numerical Evaluation of Scaling Results

-{\bf Finite buffer size ${\boldCb}$ at the decoder.} From the SNR per bit for the classical TIN model (\ref{EbN0_no_retransmissions_TIN}) and the SNR per bit for the IR-OMA in (\ref{EbN0_TIN_IR_OMA_limit_J_high}), the SNR per bit for the classical TIN and the IR-OMA models have a matching fundamental $E_b/N_0$ limit when $\Cb$ is sufficiently large for $\rho=0$ for any given $T$.
-As $\Cb$ becomes smaller the SNR per bit of IR-OMA increases versus the classical model.
-For large $\Cb$, the sum-optimal classical scheme and the sum-optimal IR-OMA scheme are the same (similar for TIN) (Fig. \ref{fig:SE_EbN0_eta1_J10} (Row I)).
-From the same figure, in terms of the SE performance, we also observe that the sum-optimal CC-OMA is worse than TIN CC-OMA at low SNR per bit regime (and better than TIN CC-OMA at high SNR per bits), and TIN CC-OMA has a higher SE than TIN IR-OMA and the gains increase in $T$ (Fig. \ref{fig:SE_EbN0_eta1_J10} (Rows I-II)).
-For small $\Cb$, the performance of IR-OMA degrades both for the sum-optimal and TIN scenarios, as explained in Section \ref{IR_retransmissions} (Fig. \ref{fig:SE_EbN0_eta1_J10} (Row III)).
-For large $\Cb$, the SE for TIN IR-OMA is higher (Fig. \ref{fig:SE_EbN0_eta1_J10}-(Row I)).
-The SE curves for IR-OMA with TIN and sum-optimal strategies are very close for small $\Cb$ (for any given $T$), and for large $\Cb$ the IR-OMA with TIN is approximately the same as the classical TIN, and the performance of IR-OMA in sum-optimal case approaches that of the classical sum-optimal model.
+\paragraph{Finite buffer size $\Cb$ at the decoder} The SNR per bit values under TIN for the classical model in (\ref{EbN0_no_retransmissions_TIN}) and the IR-OMA model (Prop. \ref{cor:IR_OMA_TIN}) have a matching fundamental $E_b/N_0$ limit when $\Cb$ is sufficiently large for $\rho=0$ for any given $T$.
+For large $\Cb$, while $\IRtinort$ is higher than $\clasicaltin$, the behavior of $\clasicalsumoptimal$ and $\IRoma$ schemes are similar, and similarly, for $\clasicaltin$ and $\IRtinort$, see e.g., Figure \ref{fig:SE_EbN0_eta1_J10} (Row I).
+As $\Cb$ decays, implying a lower SE, the performance of IR-OMA degrades both for the sum-rate optimal and TIN scenarios, as explained in Section \ref{IR_retransmissions}, see e.g., Figure \ref{fig:SE_EbN0_eta1_J10} (Row II).
+At small $\Cb$, the SNR per bit of IR-OMA under TIN is higher than the classical TIN model.
+Intuitively, for any given $T$, at small $\Cb$, the curves for $\IRtinort$ and $\IRoma$ start to overlap.
+For large $\Cb$, when $\sigma_{q}(t,T)$ becomes negligible, $\IRtinort$ is approximately the same as $\clasicaltin$, and $\IRoma$ approaches that of the $\clasicalsumoptimal$, as expected.
+The evaluations indicate that while $\chasenoma$ outperforms the other strategies almost in all regimes, and $\chaseoma$ is less sensitive to $\Cb$, at high $\Cb$, $\IRoma$ competes with $\chasenoma$ and $\chaseoma$, yet $\IRtinort$ is only slightly above $\clasicaltin$.